Original Text in Kyo-Gyo-Shin-Sho

 And Those Who Slander The Right Dharma.”

-This Primal Vow is the universal pledge made to provide an ‘easy’ path to all sentient beings – especially in the Semblance and Dharma Ending Ages – fully in accord with the extremely poor spiritual capacities of deluded beings.
+This Primal Vow is the universal pledge made to provide an ‘easy’ path to all human beings who are unable save themselves by their own power.
+This Vow is especially in accord with the extremely poor spiritual capacities of deluded beings submerged in the extremely unfavourable environments during the Semblance and Dharma Ending Ages.

-Fulfillment of Dharmakara’s Vows had been wonderfully accomplished when the Bodhisattva attained Perfect Enlightenment ten kalpas ago and became Amida Buddha with His Pure Land exquisitely established.
+Fulfillment of Dharmakara’s Vows had been wonderfully described by Shakyamuni Buddha in The Larger Sutra.
+The Bodhisattva had attained Perfect Enlightenment ten kalpas ago and became Amida Buddha with His Pure Land exquisitely established.
 This “western Buddha-land of Peace and Bliss is located a hundred thousand kotis of lands away from here” and it is here that Amida Buddha resides.

-Amida Buddha is a True and Real Buddha and The Land of Immeasurable Light is a True and Real Buddha Land.
-Both had naturally arisen through the fulfilment of the Buddha’s Original Vows of Great Compassion.
+Amida Buddha is a True and Real Buddha and The Pure Land is a True and Real Buddha Land.
+We should whole-heartedly entrust ourselves to this knowledge as it comes directly from Shakyamuni Buddha – a trustworthy and indisputable source.
+Both Buddha and Land had naturally arisen through the fulfilment of the Original Vows of Great Compassion.
 Thus, incorporating the Sanskrit names for ‘Amitabha’ (Infinite Light) and ‘Amitayus’ (Infinite Life), He is called Amida Buddha.

 Listening deeply (深 聞 佛 法) to the True Teaching taught in The Larger Sutra will certainly dispel the hindrance of doubt in our minds.
-We will not make the serious of error of saying that Amida Buddha is a myth and that The Pure Land is just in the mind.
+We will not make the serious error of slandering the true Dharma by saying that Amida Buddha is a myth and that The Pure Land is just in the mind.

-These appalling wrong views, are often propagated by modern day scholars and teachers of Jodo Shinshu who try to mix the True Teachings with other Buddhist traditions like Zen.
-They just deny themselves together with their gullible listeners, the only viable escape route out of samsara.
-How sad and painful this is !
+These appalling wrong views, are often propagated by ‘smart’ modern day scholars who talk like enlightened Buddhas and many teachers of Jodo Shinshu who try to mix the True Pure Land teachings with other Buddhist traditions like Zen.
+These egoistically deluded persons, simply deny themselves together with their gullible listeners, the only viable escape route out of samsara.
+How sad and painful this is!

-Let us take heed of the benevolent advice of Master Shinran who repeatedly urged us throughout his expositions, to entrust ourselves single-heartedly and steadfastly to a True and Real Amida Buddha and The Primal Vow which promises to deliver all mundane foolish persons (凡 夫, bombu) to the shore of Enlightenment.
+Let us take heed of the benevolent advice of Master Shinran who repeatedly urged us throughout his expositions, to accept, single-heartedly, the entrusting faith (Shinjin – 信 心) in Amida’s Primal Vow, which unfailingly delivers all mundane foolish persons, like us (凡 夫, bombu), to a real Pure Land.

-As we have now accepted Amida Buddha’s compassionate offer of the ‘easy’ escape route out of this painful world of delusion, we now belong to the Group of Truly Settled, while still living out this present life.
-Our birth in Amida Buddha’s True and Real Land of Peace and Bliss at the end of this life, is therefore, absolutely assured.
+As we have now accepted Amida Buddha’s compassionate offer of the ‘easy’ escape route out of this painful world of delusion, we are truly settled in mind and heart, while still living out this present life.
+Our birth in Amida Buddha’s Pure Land of Peace and Bliss at the end of this mortal life, is therefore, absolutely assured.

-Single-heartedly entrusting our karmic destiny entirely to Amida Buddha and the Primal Vow, we Say the Name (Namo Amida Butsu, 南 無 阿 彌 陀 佛), knowing without any doubt that we are taking refuge in a True and Real Buddha and His True and Real fulfilled Land.
-We are profoundly grateful to Amida Buddha for having saved even wretched persons like ourselves.
+Single-heartedly entrusting our karmic destiny entirely to Amida Buddha and the Primal Vow, we would Say the Buddha’s Name (Namo Amida Butsu, 南 無 阿 彌 陀 佛), knowing without any doubt that we are taking refuge in a True and Real Buddha and His True and Real fulfilled Land.
+We are profoundly grateful to Amida Buddha for having saved, even wretched spiritual idiots, like ourselves.

 The Buddha’s infinite merits and virtues